This article addresses frequently asked questions and known issues about Azure Container Registry.

 - The image or repository maybe locked so that it can't be deleted or updated.
 You can use the az acr repository show command to view current attributes.

 - Some operations are disallowed if the image is in quarantine.
-Learn more about quarantine.

 - Your registry may have reached its storage limit.

-If you see an error such as "unsupported repository format", "invalid format", or "the requested data does not exist" when specifying a repository name in repository operations, check the spelling and case of the name.
+If you see an error such as "unsupported repository format," "invalid format," or "the requested data does not exist" when specifying a repository name in repository operations, check the spelling and case of the name.
 Valid repository names can only include lowercase alphanumeric characters, periods, dashes, underscores, and forward slashes.

 How do I collect http traces on Windows?

-Find the ip of the Docker vm virtual switch:
+For Linux containers, find the ip of the Docker vm virtual switch:

 (Get-NetIPAddress -InterfaceAlias "*Docker*" -AddressFamily IPv4).IPAddress

-Configure the Docker proxy to output of the previous command and the port 8888 (for example 10.0.75.1:8888)
+Then, configure the Docker proxy to output of the previous command and the port 8888 (for example 10.0.75.1:8888).

 Tasks